 6. Plenty of affordable Electrical Engineering degrees to choose from

 Electrical Engineering Master's degrees are some of the most popular in the world, after MBAs, and many can have steep tuition fees.

-However, not all Electrical Engineering Masters are expensive!
+However, not all Electrical Engineering courses are expensive!

 You just have to know where to look and find the perfect location in terms of price and quality.
-More affordable doesn't mean you'll get an inferior learning experience, but you can find low-tuition Electrical Engineering Master's degrees in countries like Finland, Austria, Denmark, Belgium or Sweden, among many others.
+More affordable doesn't mean you'll get an inferior learning experience, but you can find low-tuition Electrical Engineering Master's degrees in countries like:

 7. You will develop great DIY techniques

 DIY or "Do It Yourself" is one of the more exciting reasons to get into Electrical Engineering.
-When you know how stuff works, what usually malfunctions and what are the basic rules of Electrical Engineering, you can make your own stuff, instead of searching for it and buying it.
+When you know how power generation, control panels and electrical systems work, how to transmit energy, what usually malfunctions and what are the basic rules of Electrical and Computer Engineering, you can make your own systems and devices, instead of searching and buying them.

 And it’s not just everyday fixes, like changing a light bulb or a faulty fuse: you will also be able to cope with more complex problems within your household and those of your friends and family.
 And that doesn't only save you money, but also works great as a pick-up line...